linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 Box B

-# Assessing the response of liquidity measures to redemptions
+## Assessing the Response of Liquidity Measures to Redemptions

 In this box, we conduct panel regressions to assess MMFs' liquidity management in response to the run, differentiating pre-stress behaviour from behaviour during the initial stress phase, before the MMLF and post-MMLF.